 So, unless you are only planning to go to beach combing, do some outdoor activities, and be ready to deal with a lot of tourists, avoid traveling in August.

 There are many travelers who are left disappointed knowing that a famous family-owned pizza place is closed during their visit.

 Shopping and Eating Out

 There’s a secret to saving when eating out in Italy.
-The meals on mid-day menu are usually the cheapest.
+The meals on the mid-day menu are usually the cheapest.
 You are able to fill up at lunch, and try out some cheaper options such as pizza or by simply shopping at a food market for your meals.
-After all, trying out the local markets will give you a better feel for the local life.
+After all, trying out the local markets and ordering the local delicacies will give you a better feel for local life.

 When buying souvenirs, you’ll always find that staying close to popular attractions; you’ll find the prices to be higher, if not double, or triple.
 Walk around, walk a little further and you will find the same item at a lower price tag.